varigence/docs/bimlflex/concepts/hashing.md

 ---
 # Introduction to hashing in BimlFlex

+Hashing is the term used for one-way encryption which can be implemented by applying a selected encryption algorithm.
+BimlFlex provides various approaches for implementing hashing techniques for the data solution

 BimlFlex uses hashing in two common scenarios, for generating surrogate Data Warehouse keys (as hash-based keys) and for row checksums to simplify identifying changes to attributes.

 Hashing keys to generate Data Warehouse keys allows integration keys to be loaded in a deterministic way from multiple sources in parallel.
 This also removes the need for key lookups between related entities.